 Welcome to Year 6

-In Year 6 our teachers are Mrs Link - Phase Lead for years 5 and 6 (Eagles); Miss Bowden (Ospreys); Mr Hill (Hawks).
+In Year 6 our teachers are Mrs Link - Phase Leader for Years 5 and 6 (Eagles); Miss Bowden (Ospreys); Mr Hill (Hawks).
 We also have Mrs Hunt working in Year 6 teaching maths.
 We are supported by Mrs Wilcox, Mrs Hicks and Mrs Bruce.

 WELL DONE AWARDS

 Friday 23rd October 2020

 We would like to say a huge thank you and well done to all of Year 6 for their positivity and hard work while in isolation!

 FOR IMPORTANT DATES PLEASE CHECK THE WEBSITE CALENDAR

 Please click here to view the Curriculum Overview for Year 6.